FARIS-39/chatbot1/README.md

 Pricing:
 Clearly display the price range for each product category (e.g., Phone Cases: RM20-RM80)

-Additional Information:
+Payment Methods:
 Payment Methods: We accept cash and major credit cards (in-store only).
 (Update if applicable)

+Warranty:
-Warranty: Clearly outline your warranty policy for tech accessories.
+Clearly outline your warranty policy for tech accessories.

-Returns & Exchanges: Clearly outline your return and exchange policy.
+Returns & Exchanges:
+Clearly outline your return and exchange policy.

+Promotions:
-Promotions: List any ongoing promotions or discounts on tech accessories.
+List any ongoing promotions or discounts on tech accessories.

 Please note:
 Remove any irrelevant information about cake ingredients, cake tiers, and icing flavors.
 Update the website link to your actual website address for tech accessories.
 Consider adding high-quality photos of your tech accessories to showcase your products.